 Ansel Adams: “There are always two people in every picture: the photographer and the viewer.”

-When I was eight years old, I got fired for looking in long detail at the paintings hanging in the office.
 I’ve always been a visual person, designing and collecting art since I was a child.
 But it wasn’t until I got married that I realized the power of photography to bring back memories.

 My lifelong passion is to leave the world better than I found it, to spread God’s love around and help people see beauty under the ugly, in each other and in the world around us.